-No. Only the adult under whose name the phone number(s) is listed.
+No. Only the person under whose name the phone number(s) is listed.

 No. This program is provided free of charge to Indiana residents.
 Telemarketers pay to purchase the list.

 No. Once you've registered, your phone number will be included on future lists unless you move or request that your number be removed from the list.

-The legislation does not permit business numbers to be included on the Do Not call list.
+The Do Not Call law does not permit business numbers to be included on the Do Not call list.

-The information provided is kept confidential and used only to compile and manage the list.
-Each quarter the list will be updated with new phone numbers.
+Your name and address are kept confidential and used only to compile and manage the list.
+Each quarter, the list is updated with new phone numbers.
 Telemarketers purchase the list of phone numbers that they may not call.
 The list contains numbers only, not names or addresses.

-The Attorney General's Office will investigate and determine whether a violation occurred.
+The Attorney General's staff will review your complaint and determine whether a violation occurred.
 If we are able to locate the violator, we may file a lawsuit to enforce the law.
 A court can assess a fine of up to $10,000 for the first violation, and up to $25,000 for each subsequent violation.
-These fines are awarded to the State to cover or offset operational costs of providing the Do Not Call list.
+Any amounts collected by the State are used to offset the operational costs of providing the Do Not Call list.
 One phone call can constitute a violation.
 The State may also recover any profits made violating the law, attorney fees and other costs associated with enforcing the law.

 The email you received is an internet hoax.
 Cell phone numbers are not being released to the public.
 When you receive an email like this, just delete it.

-The Federal Trade Commission (FTC) and the Federal Communications Commission (FCC) created a National Do Not Call registry where people can register their residential phone number to reduce unwanted telemarketing calls.
+The Federal Trade Commission (FTC) maintains a National Do Not Call registry where people can register their residential phone number to reduce unwanted telemarketing calls.
 The national list does NOT provide the same amount of protection that Indiana 's law provides.
-However, you can register your telephone number on both lists.
+However, you can register your telephone numbers on both lists.
 For more information on the National Do Not Call Registry, visit http://www.donotcall.gov/ or call 1.888.382.1222.